pss959/EasyMaker3D/PublicDoc/docs/UserGuide/Tools.rst

 If a specialized tool is available for the current selection, you can :ref:`toggle between the current general tool and that specialized tool
 <ug-toggle-specialized-tool>` with the :action:`Toggle Specialized Tool`
 action.
+Note that the :shortcut:`Space` shortcut is an easy way to apply this action.

 As mentioned previously, :ref:`creating a new model <ug-model-creation>` that